OutSystems/docs-support/src/troubleshooting/application-development/mabs-troubleshooting-android.md

 This error occurs when building an app that uses multiple dependencies of Google Play Services whose versions conflict with each other.

-The log file should contain something similar to this example, where the application tries to use at least two Google Play services library dependencies whose versions are not compatible with each other:
+The log file should contain something similar to this example, where the application tries to use at least two Google Play services library dependencies whose versions aren't compatible with each other:
 ```
 Failed to capture fingerprint of input files for task ':app:preDebugBuild' property 'compileManifests' during up-to-date check.
 > In project 'app' a resolved Google Play services library dependency depends on another at an exact version (e.g. "[11.0.